 - Students and parents are encouraged to promptly report complaints of discriminatory or harassing conduct to their Principal.
-Additionally, they may file the complaint directly with the Region Office or the District's Office of Civil Rights Compliance (CRC). - The Office of Civil Rights Compliance (CRC) is responsible for investigating complaints of discrimination and harassment, including sexual harassment and retaliation filed by employees, students and their parents. - This policy provides the steps to individual complaints of discrimination of harassing conduct and the process for addressing the complaints.
+Additionally, they may file the complaint directly with the Region Office or the District's Office of Civil Rights Compliance (CRC). - All complaints involving student to student harassment, including sexual harassment, will be first investigated at the school site.
+If such complaints are made directly to the District Office, the Region Office or the CRC Office, they will be referred to the school site for the initial investigation.
+Complaints involving harassment, including sexual harassment, of a student by an employee or other representatives of the school system will be investigated by the CRC Office. - This policy provides the steps to individual complaints of discrimination and harassment based on protected categories and the process for addressing the complaints.